asx-co-jp/cordova-plugin-asreader/README.md

 # Known issue
-1.Use setRfidPcEpcDataWithRssiListener to set a listener  will result in  crash when receiving data because of Cordova issue 2.Listener set bysetRfidEpcDataWithRssiListener and setRfidEpcDataWithRssiListenerwill never be called because of SDK issue
+1.Use setRfidPcEpcDataWithRssiListener to set a listener  will result in  crash when receiving data because of Cordova issue 2.Listener set by setRfidEpcDataWithRssiListener and setRfidEpcDataWithRssiListener will never be called because of SDK issue 3.Listener set by setRfidEpcDataWithTidListener will not work becasue of Cordova issue.
+Same as issue no.2, Cordova does not support transfering multiple NSData object in result.

 Enjoy AsReader & Cordova!